kirbocannon/d3-spotify/README.md

 ### 5.)
 Run script and generate file
 `(venv) KirboCannon >> python spotify_script /location/to/all/the/things`

 ### 6.)
-Now you can import the postman collection `visualization.postman_collection.json` and edit the collection variable to the URL of your data.
+Now you can import the postman collection and edit the collection variable to the URL of your data.
+Postman collection name: `visualization.postman_collection.json`